-Qualitative data input includes primary research gathered through a community focus group (Haralson County) held in April 2016 (gathering input from six area community leaders) and a community listening session held in March 2016 (gathering input from 91 area residents).
-Tanner partnered with the Georgia Health Policy Center to conduct the community focus group and community listening session.
+Qualitative data input includes primary research gathered through four community focus groups (Carroll County, Haralson County, Heard County and Villa Rica) held in March 2016 and April 2016 (gathering input from a total of 34 area community leaders).
+A community listening session was also held in March 2016 (gathering input from 91 area residents).
+Tanner partnered with the Georgia Health Policy Center at Georgia State University to conduct the community focus groups and community listening session.
 These data were used to diversify the types of information gathered and to engage a diverse group of internal and external stakeholders to inform the CHNA.
-The focus group and listening session were comprised of area residents, partners and persons who represent the broad interests of the community served by the hospital, including those with special knowledge of, or expertise in public health.
-Members of medically underserved, low-income, and minority populations served by the hospital or individuals or organizations representing the interests of such populations also provided input.
+The focus groups and listening session were comprised of area residents, partners and persons who represent the broad interests of the community served by the hospital, including those with special knowledge of, or expertise in, public health.
+Members of medically underserved, low-income and minority populations served by the hospital or individuals or organizations representing the interests of such populations also provided input.
 For further public health input, the CHNA was reviewed by representatives from the Centers for Disease Control and Prevention (CDC) and the Georgia Department of Public Health (DPH), including the DPH's commissioner and state health officer.